What does UX Design mean to me? It means making digital experiences non-frustrating.

 I made many changes along the way.
 I realized I had only used my header font on the opening screen and no where else.
 I added it to the menu screen and as the header font on all other screens.
 That can be seen in the testing video below.

 I also removed the forward button completely.
-And also changed the drop down menus I had wanted to be separate screen that swipe in from the left.
-Currently, Adobe XD doesn't have a way to prototype drop down menus.
+Currently, Adobe XD doesn't have a way to prototype drop down menus so I changed them to separate screens that swipe in from the left.

 I had wanted to have left to right scrolling on the Map and Schedules pages but XD currently doesn't offer that.
 So I had to find a way to show the schedule and reminders column.
 I opted to just make 2 separate screens.